LegoLandon7/LegoBot/README.md

 ### 3. Create a .env file

-# Create a file named .env in the root directory with the following variables:
+# Create a file named .env in the root directory with the following variables

 ```env
 BOT_TOKEN=your_discord_bot_token_here